Working As A Music Producer

 Signing on with a music publisher would be a progression on the last point.
 By doing so, you can spend more time working on the music and perfecting your mixing whilst someone else aims to place it.
 A lot of music producers will openly list their publishers on their social media so finding them isn’t too difficult.
 Contacting them and getting a response can be harder.
 As long as you keep your communications brief and to the point, you should see results.

-Most publishers are ultimately looking for a pay day, just like you.
-They are going to take a cut of any profits you make.
-However, if you can focus on making the best content, more publishers will be attracted to you.
+Most publishers are ultimately looking for a payday, just like you.
+They will take a cut of any profits you make.
+However, if you can focus on creating the best content, more publishers will be attracted to you.
 If placing your work is easy for them, they get paid and you make money.
-Once you have these people bidding over what they can offer you, you can negotiate a much better deal.
+Once you have these people bidding on what they can offer you, you can negotiate a much better deal.

-Sample packs have always been a great option for those who are happy to get out and about.
-The preconception here is that you need access to a multitude of instruments in order to make samples.
-However, many sample packs these days are creating using found sound and digital manipulation.
+Sample packs have always been a great option for those who are willing to get out and about.
+The misconception here is that you need access to a multitude of instruments in order to create samples.
+However, many sample packs these days are created using found sounds and digital manipulation.
 Grabbing a Zoom mic, setting it up for recording, and going for a walk can often yield some great and unusual material to work with.

 The major consideration here is copyright.
-Make sure that you own everything that you are putting into your pack so that you don’t run into any problems down the line.
+Make sure that you own everything that you include in your pack so that you don’t run into any problems down the line.
 Other than that, try to be diverse.
-With the amount of content available online along with products such as Splice, the best way to be noticed is to be different.
-Provide something creative and innovative and think outside the box and you will make money.
+With the amount of content available online along with products such as Splice, the best way to stand out is to be different.
+Provide something creative and innovative, and think outside the box, and you will make money.

 6. Teaching

 The old adage is that Those who can’t do, teach.
-I’ve always preferred to live by the idea that Those who aren’t teaching as well as doing are missing out on revenue!
-Teaching is not only a great way to make money as a music producer but it comes with a fantastic sense of fulfilment.
+I’ve always preferred to live by the idea that Those who aren’t teaching as well as doing are missing out on Teaching revenue!
+Teaching is not only a great way to make money as a music producer, but it also comes with a fantastic sense of fulfillment.
 You can teach anything from using EQ to advanced sidechain techniques.

-You have a few options with this one.
-If you live in a well-populated area, then doing one-to-one lessons is a great way to start.
-If as a music producer you tend to work on a laptop, even better.
+You have a few options here.
+If you live in a well-populated area, offering one-on-one lessons is a great way to start.
+If you, as a music producer, tend to work on a laptop, even better.
 The more flexible you can be starting out, the better.
 Your other option is to grab a camera and shoot a series of videos that can be sold online as lessons.
-There are plenty of sites online such as Udemy where you can host your content.
+There are plenty of platforms such as Udemy where you can host your content.
 The biggest thing with this is making sure your content is fresh.
-You need to ensure that you stand out amongst the sea of others already doing the same thing.
+You need to ensure that you stand out among the sea of others already doing the same thing.

 7. MIDI Processing

 This one is a little less common to come across but has value.
-Plenty of musicians will write their music using basic MIDI because they do not have access to instruments or high-quality sample libraries.
-If you’ve got these at your disposal then you are in a great position to help transpose some of this music.
+Plenty of musicians write their music using basic MIDI because they do not have access to instruments or high-quality sample libraries.
+If you have these at your disposal, then you are in a great position to help transpose some of this music.
 By gathering stems and making MIDI sound more realistic, you can essentially produce someone else’s work remotely.

 Usually, this type of work is going to be for a fixed fee, much like mixing or mastering would be.
 However, if you find a client who is hoping to use this process long term and doing well with releases, you may benefit from agreeing fixed, regular payments as well as royalty options.

-Host your lessons via YouTube, monetise the videos and setup a Patreon account where your regular viewers can support you.
-Upload videos with show-reels of your productions and tracks available for sync licensing.
+Host your lessons via YouTube, monetize the videos, and set up a Patreon account where your regular viewers can support you.
+Upload videos showcasing your productions and tracks available for sync licensing.
 Network with other channels and commenters to create new, genuine connections for work purposes.
-Create promotional content for your sample packs and use videos as a way to demo their usage.
+Create promotional content for your sample packs and use videos to demonstrate their usage.

 TL;DR